razluta/UnityIconGenerationFromModels/README.md

 ### Quick Start Workflow

 1. **Basic Setup**:
     - Select your prefabs folder (e.g., `Assets/Prefabs`)
     - Enter the prefix your prefabs start with (e.g., `Item_`)
     - Select or create an output folder for generated icons

-2. **Visual Configuration**:
+2. **Choose Lighting Style**:
+    - **Quick Start**: Select a lighting preset from the dropdown (Studio, Dramatic, etc.)
+    - **Custom Setup**: Manually configure main light, fill light, and point lights
+    - **Professional Workflow**: Use scene mockup for visual adjustment

+3. **Visual Configuration** (Optional but Recommended):
     - Click **"Setup Scene Mockup"** to create a visual preview in your scene
     - Manually adjust camera position, lighting, and settings using Unity's normal tools
     - Click **"Capture Preview"** to see exactly what your icon will look like
     - Click **"Collect Scene Configuration"** to save your adjustments back to the tool

+4. **Save Your Setup** (Optional):
+    - Click **"Save Configuration"** to save your entire setup as a reusable preset
+    - Perfect for different object types (weapons, armor, consumables, etc.)

-3. **Generate Icons**:
+5. **Generate Icons**:
     - Click **"Generate Icons"** to batch process all matching prefabs
     - Your original scene will be preserved and restored automatically

 ### Advanced Configuration